janLo/OpenWRT-Wifi-Clients-POC/README.md

 # Query OpenWRT WiFi Clients

-This is a simple POC for the OpenWRT ubus JSON-RPC interface to wuery associated WiFi clinets from the running hostapd.
+This is a simple POC for the OpenWRT ubus JSON-RPC interface to query associated WiFi clinets from the running hostapd.

 This can be useful as trigger for various home automation actions like lowering the heating temp if everyone is "gone"